 The City of Pleasantville is a civil service employer.
 All hiring for Police Department positions and all promotions within the Police Department shall be in accordance with Title 11 of New Jersey Statutes and any Administrative Code provisions promulgated thereunder.

-The Police Department of the City shall consist of the following: There shall be one Chief of Police, as many as four Captains, as many as four Lieutenants and as many Sergeants and patrolmen as deemed necessary by the City Council from time to time.
+The Police Department of the City shall consist of the following: There shall be one Chief of Police, one Deputy Police Chief, as many as four Captains, as many as four Lieutenants and as many Sergeants, patrolmen and SLEO as deemed necessary by the City Council from time to time.

 When officers are of the same grade, they shall rank according to their seniority determined by time to rank.
 When two or more officers are appointed to the same grade on the same day, each shall rank according to his respective position on the eligibility list which determined the order of his appointment to that grade.